dustinpfister/blog_posts/_posts/canvas-example-pointer-movement.md

 ## 2 - The draw module

 So now that I have my Pointer Movement module worked out I will want to produce some draw methods that can be used to draw the current state of this Pointer Movement object, as well as other things that have to do with this canvas example.
+For the most part there is just drawing the current state of the pm object instance that is most impotent, however in this example I am also going to be packing in just a few more methods that have to do with drawing the state of other elements of this example outside of the pm object.
+In a real project the Pm object would be just one little thing about the project that has to do with how to go about navigating a game map.
+However in this example the game map is just a map offset point and that is all.
+Still I will want o draw some gird lines at least as a way to show that this is in fact working the way I want it to.

 ### 2.1 - The start of the module, and a draw background method